Project Status: COMPLETED (November 2020 – April 2023)

-In COVIRNA, EHMA leads the dissemination and communications activities and actions.
-Our approach is to:
+In COVIRNA, EHMA led the dissemination and communications activities and actions.
+Our approach allowed to:

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. This page and the publications contained herein only reflects the author’s views.
 The European Union is not liable for any use that might be made of the information contained in this page and publications.

 The project reviews the current public health capacity in Europe and sets out recommendations for European Union action and support.View More

 MULTI-ACT creates and implements a new model that allows for the effective cooperation of all relevant stakeholders in health research for people with brain diseases.View More

 This project looks into combatting discrimination in health and social services through the recruitment and promotion of staff into senior management positions to benefits all citizens.View More

 I have been active in EHMA since the first years of the '90s and I have seen its evolution from a small association of members interested in sharing knowledge on health management practices to the current status of reference and advisory key player for EU, health systems and organisations, stakeholders associations, industry and universities.
 EHMA is now a unique knowledge hub, policy advisor, community of practice and network of best in class organisations involved in health policy and management.
 A place where health managers can build their competences, policy-makers and stakeholder associations envision how to implement and sustain change through health management, industry leaders understand how to engage more effectively with health organisations and systems.
 The right place to nurture and grow health management capabilities and capacity for every stakeholder of health systems.

 Prof. Federico Lega, University of Milan, Italy